 We understand that there are many reasons why people get involved in crime.
 Often the people who use our services have been both the victims and perpetrators of crime.
 Their needs are both complex and varied and we believe that each person should receive the service that is best for them.
 Our staff are committed to engaging with the people they work with, helping them to progress through the areas in their lives which, at that time, require more support and guidance towards a positive destination.

 We are a vital partner, with public, private and voluntary sector agencies, in preventing crime.
 We recognise that all agencies need to work much more efficiently to maximise opportunities and have been pro-active in progressing this agenda.
-We currently have a number of partnership services across the country including Shine, New Routes and Inclusion Plus.
+We currently have a number of partnership services across the country including Shine and New Routes.
 You can find out more about our services here.

 We adhere to a clear set of core values that inform all our activities.
 These are: